 Well, as we mentioned, you might be able to pick up a smart universal remote that does the work for you.
 But if you’re lucky, and you’re staying at a place that has a newer television, you might be able to control your Fire Stick right from the remote your television is using.
 Unfortunately, although CEC came out with the HDMI 1.3 standard in 2002, not every TV made since then has implemented it, as it is an optional feature.
-But most high-quality TVs should have it, and if your TV supports it then your troubles are over…if you haven’t turned off CEC on your Fire TV Stick!
+Most high-quality TVs should have it, though, and if your TV supports it then your troubles are over…if you haven’t turned off CEC on your Fire TV Stick!
 (It is on by default.)

 - Navigate to Settings and Display and Sounds.